 Schaeffer grew up in the LaClede Town neighborhood of St. Louis, a groundbreaking community that created models for future integrated urban housing.
 This district produced numerous creative minds and boasts visits from Mick Jagger and Eric Clapton.
 At age five, he knew he was destined to be a percussionist, thanks to the inspiration of Ringo Starr.
 He was exposed to an eclectic variety of music, including blues, jazz, soul, classical, Irish, Israeli and African, and of course lots of rock ‘n’ roll.

-Schaeffer describes himself as a ‘mostly self-taught’ musician.
+Schaeffer describes himself as a ‘mostly self-taught’ musician, strongly guided by the artistic soul of his older brother Dominic.
 He learned mostly by watching and listening to other performers.
 He was later mentored by the late Billy Gayles, a previous drummer for Ike and Tina Turner, who "Tore (it) Up" everynight!

-Tenor saxophone performer and St. Louis native, Frank Bauer is the newest addition to the Jeremiah Johnson Band.
+Tenor saxophone performer and St. Louis native, Frank Bauer is a powerhouse.
 Primarily self-taught, Bauer has previously lent his talents to STL groups All Roostered Up and Lucky Old Sons, and had the opportunity to record three albums with iconic St. Louis blues guitarist, Alvin Jett.